 The Syrian Arab Republic has not acceded to the Mine Ban Treaty.

-Since 1996, Syria has abstained from voting on every annual United Nations General Assembly (UNGA) resolution on the Mine Ban Treaty, including UNGA Resolution 74/61, which promotes the universalization and full implementation of the treaty, on 12 December 2019.
+Since 1996, Syria has abstained from voting on every annual United Nations General Assembly (UNGA) resolution promoting the universalization and full implementation of the Mine Ban Treaty, including UNGA Resolution 75/52, on 7 December 2020.

 Syria is not a party to the Convention on Cluster Munitions, nor the Convention on Conventional Weapons (CCW).